kyma-incubator/compass/components/connector/docs/02-01-connector-service.md

 type: Architecture
 ---

-The Connector Service generates client certificates which are used to secure the communication between Kyma and the connected external solutions.
+The Connector Service generates client certificates which are used to secure the communication between Compass and the connected external solutions.

 Generating a new client certificate is the first step in the process of configuring an Application (App).
 Kyma stores the root certificate and serves as the Certificate Authority (CA) when you configure a new App.
 When you generate a new client certificate, the Connector Service returns it along with the CA certificate (the root certificate) to allow validation.